Why Using the Second Person Tense Improves Your Writing

 Examples of writing in the second-person

-You can easily recognise a sentence that’s been crafted in the second-person when it contains these words:
+A sentence that’s been crafted in the second-person will contain these words:

-Much more attractive to readers, you can also appeal to potential investors using the same principle.
+Much more appealing to readers, you can entice investors using the same principle.

 The Rewards of Writing in the Second-Person

 Still unconvinced?
-Here’s a trio of attractive benefits of using the second-person in your copy and content marketing.
+Here are three attractive benefits of using the second-person in your copy and content marketing.

 1. You’ll build better customer relationships

-Your readers hope to feel seen, like your copy or content is speaking only to them.
-Writing in the second-person suggests empathy, that your business cares, unlike others who only use the first-person pronoun ‘I’.
+Your readers hope to feel seen.
+Like they're the only one you notice in the room.
+Writing in the second-person suggests empathy, that your business cares, unlike others who exclusively use the first-person pronoun ‘I’.
 Acknowledge their pain points (challenges), goals and hopes for the future, and they’ll start to see you as their happy ever after.

 2. You’ll captivate their attention